nixos-lima/nixos-lima/README.md

 See the [NixOS Lima VM Config Sample](https://github.com/nixos-lima/nixos-lima-config-sample).

-Fork and clone that repository, check it out either to your macOS host or to a directory within you NixOS VM instance.
+Fork and clone that repository, check it out either to your macOS host or to a directory within your NixOS VM instance.
 Then use:

 ```bash
 nixos-rebuild switch --flake .#sample --use-remote-sudo